 Regular seminars include:

-- Professional Development seminar (1 hour): This monthly seminar focuses on topics such as job search and negotiation, application for grant funding, ethics, risk management, and other topics of interest to the interns and fellows in clinical psychology and clinical neuropsychology.
+- Professional Development seminar (1 hour per month; all Pediatric and Adult fellows): This monthly seminar focuses on topics such as job search and negotiation, application for grant funding, ethics, risk management, and other topics of interest to the interns and fellows in clinical psychology and clinical neuropsychology.

-- Neuropsychology Topics Seminar (1 hour): Held bi-weekly, this seminar is designed to further our trainee’s empirical knowledge base in neuropsychology and clinical care more generally, build clinical skills, and facilitate progress towards board certification in clinical neuropsychology.
+- Neuropsychology Topics Seminar (1 hour per week; all Pediatric and Adult fellows): Held bi-weekly, this seminar is designed to further our trainee’s empirical knowledge base in neuropsychology and clinical care more generally, build clinical skills, and facilitate progress towards board certification in clinical neuropsychology.
 This is accomplished via trainee, faculty, and guest speaker presentations related to neuropsychological, neuroimaging, and other aspects of clinical care and illness (e.g., epilepsy, TBI, dementia); and (2) discussion of clinical issues and practices pertinent to functioning as a neuropsychologist.

-- Neuropsychology Case Conference (1 hour): Held at least monthly, this case conference is designed to further our trainee’s knowledge base, case conceptualization skills, and facilitate progress towards board certification in clinical neuropsychology.
+- Neuropsychology Case Conference (1 to 2 hours per month; all Pediatric and Adult fellows): Held at least monthly, this case conference is designed to further our trainee’s knowledge base, case conceptualization skills, and facilitate progress towards board certification in clinical neuropsychology.
 This is accomplished via exposure to and experience with ABPP style neuropsychology case fact-finding, neuropsychology case presentations, and group supervision.

-- Sports Neuropsychology Seminar (1 hour): This monthly seminar is designed to provide a venue for individuals with a clinical or research interest in the practice of sports neuropsychology.
+- Sports Neuropsychology Seminar (1 hour per month; all Pediatric and Adult fellows): This monthly seminar is designed to provide a venue for individuals with a clinical or research interest in the practice of sports neuropsychology.
 Our program follows guidelines for the training of a sports neuropsychologist as set forth by the Sports Neuropsychology Society (SNS).
 This didactic is also designed to partially satisfy the didactic component of those expectations.

-- Neuropsychology Culture & Diversity Seminar (1 hour): This bi-monthly seminar addresses culture, diversity, equity, and inclusion in the practice of clinical neuropsychology, as well as research and neuroscience more broadly.
+- Neuropsychology Culture & Diversity Seminar (1 hour every other month; all Pediatric and Adult fellows): This bi-monthly seminar addresses culture, diversity, equity, and inclusion in the practice of clinical neuropsychology, as well as research and neuroscience more broadly.
 Seminar topics are broad and may include guest speakers, journal club, case presentations, group discussion/reflection on current events, and learning of practical clinical skills, etc. The primary objective is to facilitate greater cultural awareness and skills for ethically working with diverse populations.

-- Psychometry Meeting (1 hour): This bi-monthly seminar addresses topics such as test administration/scoring issues (e.g., how to score an unusual complex figure copy), introduction of new tests or test versions, and other issues related to testing.
+- Psychometry Meeting (1 hour every other month; all Pediatric and Adult fellows): This bi-monthly seminar addresses topics such as test administration/scoring issues (e.g., how to score an unusual complex figure copy), introduction of new tests or test versions, and other issues related to testing.

-- Multidisciplinary Epilepsy Surgery Case Conference (1.5 hours): Neurologists, neurosurgeons, neuropsychologists, nurses, residents and fellows meet weekly to discuss pre-surgical findings and surgical planning.
+- Multidisciplinary Epilepsy Surgery Case Conference (1.5 hours weekly; all Pediatric and Adult fellows): Neurologists, neurosurgeons, neuropsychologists, nurses, residents, and fellows meet weekly to discuss pre-surgical findings and surgical planning.

-- Multidisciplinary PET/CT Case Conference (1 hour): This monthly COA Team meeting involves DHMC Neuropsychology, Geropsychiatry, Neurology, and Radiology faculty.
+- Multidisciplinary PET/CT Case Conference (1 hour per month; Adult fellows on COA rotation, but open to other fellows): This monthly COA Team meeting involves DHMC Neuropsychology, Geropsychiatry, Neurology, and Radiology faculty.
 Several cases involving older adults are discussed, including review of PET/CT and other neuroimaging scans, to inform differential diagnosis (e.g., AD, FTD, atypical movement disorders).
 Typically, the postdoc rotating on the COA Team presents any neuropsychological findings, though other trainees (postdocs and interns) may also participate.

-- Multidisciplinary COA Case Conference (1 hour): A monthly COA Team meeting to consult on cases seen by members of the COA Team, discuss issues with respect to geriatric patient care, as well as research endeavors.
+- Multidisciplinary COA Case Conference (1 hour per month; Adult fellows on COA rotation, but open to other fellows): A monthly COA Team meeting to consult on cases seen by members of the COA Team, discuss issues with respect to geriatric patient care, as well as research endeavors.

-- Multidisciplinary DBS Case Conference (1 hour/month): The monthly meeting discusses patients being considered for DBS surgery.
+- Multidisciplinary DBS Case Conference (1 hour per month; open to all fellows): The monthly meeting discusses patients being considered for DBS surgery.
 Trainees have the opportunity to present neuropsychological findings.

 Numerous other didactics are available including: